WICG/attribution-reporting-api/EVENT.md

 alternatives.

-The debugging information will only be available if third-party cookies are available for current site, and will be ignored if third-party cookies are disabled generally or for a particular site.
+The debugging information will only be available if third-party cookies are available for the current site, and will be ignored if third-party cookies are disabled generally or for a particular site.

 Additionally, browsers may choose to enable debugging for specific use-cases (for example, reporting origins